elviravaladez/cirrus-weather-app/README.md

 ## Features
 * Current Location (default set to: San Antonio, Texas 78205, United States)
-* Five-Day Forecast for Current Location
+* Five-Day Forecast for current location
 * A map with a draggable marker and search bar
   * Once the user drags the marker or utilizes the search bar, the five-day forecast and the current location are updated to correspond with the new location

 * A Forecast Includes:
   - Date
   - High / Low Temperature in Fahrenheit